-Public authorities should note that in some cases both the UK Subsidy Control Regime and the EU State aid rules could apply to a scheme if beneficiary companies are from sectors both within and outside the scope of Article 10 of the Northern Ireland Protocol.
-In this circumstance public authorities should consider contacting DfE Subsidy Control Advice unit before proceeding.
+Public authorities should note that in some cases both the UK Subsidy Control Regime and the EU State aid rules could apply to a scheme if beneficiary companies are from sectors both within and outside the scope of Article 10 of the Windsor Framework.
+In this circumstance public authorities should contact DfE Subsidy Control Advice unit for further advice before proceeding.

-The EU State aid rules, and Article 10 of the Northern Ireland Protocol
+The EU State aid rules, and Article 10 of the Windsor Framework

 For the State aid rules to apply, the effect on trade between Northern Ireland and the European Union cannot be merely hypothetical, presumed, or without a genuine and direct link to Northern Ireland.
 It must be established why the measure is liable to have such an effect on trade between Northern Ireland and the European Union, based on the real foreseeable effects of the measure.

 The European Commission and the United Kingdom have recently published their respective guidance on the circumstances in which Article 10 of the Windsor Framework will apply.

 - UK guidance on Article 10 of the Windsor Framework